- Vaccines are now available from all area health departments; we recommend that everyone eligible get a COVID vaccination at this point.

 TESTING & SELF-QUARANTINE

-Important!
-If you are experiencing any symptoms whatsoever of COVID-19 or have had prolonged contact with someone with confirmed COVID-19 and you have not completed a COVID-19 vaccine series, please self-quarantine, continue to practice good hand hygiene, and avoid spreading any illness to others; even if you get a negative test result after going through w/ one of the below tests, the CDC still recommends quarantining for 10 days after symptom onset or for 14 days after exposure to a COVID-19 positive individual.
-We have a limited supply of rapid antigen COVID testing; if the rapid test is negative, we will follow it up with a molecular test (details in the next bullet point).
-This is only available to current KCDPC members; follow the flow outlined below.
-Anyone interested in COVID19 testing here at the clinic (turnaround time is about an hour for rapid; 2-14 days for molecular PCR) must first fill out a brief screening questionnaire to gather information about their symptoms (if present), how long they’ve been going on, recent travel, and possible exposure to those who have recent COVID19 diagnoses.
-Please fill out the questionnaire here.
-Once you complete the questionnaire, the confirmation page will give you a link on how to schedule the actual COVID testing & link to FAQs regarding the testing.
+FOR THOSE WHO ARE NOT VACCINATED: If you are experiencing any symptoms whatsoever of COVID or have had prolonged contact with someone with confirmed COVID and you have not completed a COVID vaccine series, please self-quarantine, continue to practice good hand hygiene, and avoid spreading any illness to others; even if you get a negative test result after going through w/ one of the below tests, the CDC still recommends quarantining for 10 days after symptom onset or for 14 days after exposure to a COVID positive individual.

 - If you live in Kansas, check out the various health departments: Johnson County Health Department, Leavenworth County Health Department, & Wyandotte County Health Department.

-We are happy to announce that all staff and clinicians at KCDPC are fully vaccinated against COVID-19 — and we’re helping many of you get vaccinated, too!
-This has allowed us to open up clinic operations dramatically.
+We are happy to announce that all staff and clinicians at KCDPC are fully vaccinated against COVID-19 — and we’re happy to hear more and more of you are getting vaccinated, too!
+This has allowed us to keep clinic operations as close to “normal” as possible.
 Here’s how things are going these days at the clinic:

 - We are continuing to offer phone and virtual visits, just like we always have.
 For those who have been vaccinated, we are allowing for in-person visits as well.

-- For those who have had an exposure to someone with COVID-19, who have symptoms concerning for COVID-19, or who have not received the full vaccine series for COVID-19, we may recommend a “car visit,” where we perform the elements of the visit in our parking lot while you are in your car.
-This is to help keep the spread of COVID-19 to a minimum and to protect all of our patients.
+- For those who have had an exposure to someone with COVID, who have symptoms concerning for COVID, or who have not received the full vaccine series for COVID, we may recommend a “car visit,” where we perform the elements of the visit in our parking lot while you are in your car.
+This is to help keep the spread of COVID to a minimum and to protect all of our patients.

 - Feel free to email us with any concerns that pop up!